Toggle: English / Spanish

 - Over-treatment with thyroid hormone medicine

-    Lower than normal levels of T4 may be due to:
+A lower than normal level of T4 may be due to:

-    - Hypothyroidism (including Hashimoto's disease and several other disorders involving an underactive thyroid)
+- Hypothyroidism (including Hashimoto disease and other disorders involving an underactive thyroid)

 - Malnutrition or fasting

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight but may include:

 - Infection (a slight risk any time the skin is broken)